 I am currently a practicing attorney in southeast Michigan.
 I graduated from the University of Michigan with degrees in Political Science and Linguistics.
 I went on to the University of Iowa College of Law, where I served on the Iowa Law Review, and I graduated in 2013 with a Juris Doctor.
 I received a 169 on my LSAT (97th percentile), and I have performed equally well on the ACT, SAT, and on numerous Advanced Placement exams.
 My areas of expertise are in LSAT preparation, Government, Political Science, English, and History.
 I hope to meet you soon!

-University of Iowa - J.D., Law
+Graduate Degree: University of Iowa - Juris Doctor, Law

 AP US History